BinaryWanderer/httpgettotcp/README.md

 ## Usage

 Once you have installed and configured the script, you can use it to forward a string of text to the destination device.
+For example requesting it as follows `http://example.com/get_to_tcp.php/ThisStringWillBeSent` would send the string `ThisStringWillBeSent` to the receiving device configured in the php file.

 1. Access the PHP script through a web browser or by making an HTTP request to the script's URL.
 2. The script will automatically retrieve the requester's IP address and check if it is allowlisted.